rootsongjc/kubernetes-handbook/deploy/frakti/ubuntu.md

----
-title: "Cluster deploying of frakti on Ubuntu"
-layout: "post"
----

 # Cluster deploying of frakti On Ubuntu

 This document shows how to easily install a kubernetes cluster with frakti runtime.